Neoncluster/Applesoft-PACMAN/README.md

 # Notes from forker:
 - Corrected original txt file BASIC order for CiderPress importing from TXT to BAS
 - Added a po disk image for emulator to boot and run
 - Play it online for average performance: 1. download po file, 2.
-Go [Apple2TS](https://apple2ts.com/), 3. click S6D1 drive and insert po file, 4.
+Go [Apple2TS](https://apple2ts.com/), 3. click S6D1 floppy drive and load po file, 4.
 Set emulator speed to Ludicrous (16MHz), 5.
-Run The Game, set game speed to Fast.
+Run the game, set game speed to Fast.